 - Continued demographic pressures particularly around looked after children, people with learning disabilities, elderly care and the significant population growth in Midlothian.
 These pressures continue and present a considerable challenge to the Council in both financing them and transforming services to improve ways of managing some of the implications of these pressures; - Pay and other inflation and Scottish Government Grant Income projections are critical areas of modelling given their overall significance and uncertainty.
 For 2021/22, and again for 2022/23, the Scottish Government published a one year budget and grant settlement.
 In May 2022 the Scottish Government published a Resource Spending Review (RSR) which provided financial planning parameters through to 2026/27.
 In respect of grant support to Councils the RSR indicated that settlements would remain cash flat through to 2025/26 with a small increase for 2026/27.
 This represents a challenging outlook for local government with a real terms reduction in grant income at a time when costs and service demands continue to rise.
 There are a number of factors, which will continue to influence the actual level of grant support the Council might expect for 2023/24 and beyond.
 Among these will be a range of economic factors which will influence the resources Scottish Government has at its disposal, whether from the UK Government block grant or through tax revenues directly controlled by Scottish Government.
+The other main factors will be the taxation and spending priorities of the Scottish Government.
 The next major update will be set out in the government's budget bill for 2023/24 expected to be presented to Parliament in December 2022; - Requirement to maintain the physical condition of major capital assets such as roads and schools; - Potential impact on local economy following Covid-19 pandemic over the coming years.

-Whilst an assessment of economic factors can be made at this time, based on the information available from the Office of Budget Responsibility, the Scottish Fiscal Commission, Scotland's Fiscal Outlook, the Scottish Government's second medium term financial strategy and the Resource Spending Review the impact of Scottish Government's tax and spending priorities will only become apparent when the Scottish Government's 2023/24 budget is published in December 2022.
+Whilst an assessment of economic factors can be made at this time, based on various sets of published information the impact of Scottish Government's tax and spending priorities will only become apparent when the Scottish Government's 2023/24 budget is published in December 2022.

 In February 2022 the Council set a balanced budget for 2022/23, which included a council tax increase of 2.38% for the financial year thus reducing further pressure placed on non-earmarked reserves of which £2 million was utilised to further assist in achieving a balanced budget.
 In the context of reduced funding and growth in demand for services, the Council has a considerable challenge to ensure its future expenditure plans are sustainable.
 When setting the 2022/23 budget the Council adopted a corporate solution as described further in the Development of the Medium Term Financial Strategy in 'How the Council Manages Risk Section' below and has avoided the need for any additional service cuts.
-The Council intents to consult on a strategic plan and associated Medium Term Financial Strategy which will encompass the budgets to be determined during the term of Council elected in May 2022.
+The Council intends to consult on a strategic plan and associated Medium Term Financial Strategy which will encompass the budgets to be determined during the term of Council elected in May 2022.